 Project Type: Designing and creating a block-out deathmatch level for Unreal Tournament

 Before I started sketching and concepting, I wanted to understand how Unreal Tournament is being played, how their levels are structured, and how the phasing of the game feels like.
 Therefore, I played the game first before anything.

 After I have done some research and I had a feeling of the game’s mechanics, I started with the concepting phase.
 Drawing different level design chunks roughly, continuing with the ones that seemed interesting and discarding the ones that were not.

-After sketching I took the level design to a more pronounced direction, I gained a better understanding of what direction my level was going.
+After sketching I took the level design in a more pronounced direction, I gained a better understanding of what direction my level was going.
 I wanted to have a large building in the center of the level and some points of interest around that area.
-So, with this level design direction, I started to explore the possibilities of what I could make out it.
+So, with this level of the design direction, I started to explore the possibilities of what I could make out of it.

 Once I had a level design sketch on paper that I was satisfied with, I moved to Unreal Tournament Editor and started to build a rough block-out.
 Making a rough block-out of the level designed helped me with the metrics of the level, the sizing of buildings, and paths.

 Lastly, when the rough block-out was done, I could start playtesting.
 I gathered the feedback and while I was making more details in the block-out, I implemented the feedback.
-At this point, I was focussing on smaller details, polishing and finalizing of the level.
+At this point, I was focussing on smaller details, polishing, and finalizing the level.

 Level Design Concepting